nculwell/nculwell.github.io/DinosaurBooks.md

 School-type books (various subjects).
 I haven't read most of these yet but they look promising.

-* Thom Holmes, Prehistoric Earth series
+* Thom Holmes, *The Prehistoric Earth* series ([Worldcat search for the whole series](https://www.worldcat.org/search?q=se%3A%22Prehistoric+earth.%22+au%3Aholmes&qt=results_page#%2528x0%253Abook%2Bx4%253Aprintbook%2529format))
+  * *Last of the dinosaurs: the Cretaceous period* (2009, ISBN 9780816059621, [Worldcat](https://www.worldcat.org/title/last-of-the-dinosaurs-the-cretaceous-period/oclc/607552529))
 * The World in Ancient Times (OUP)
 * Matloff, American Military History: 1775-1902; 1902-1996
 * Everything You Need to Ace World History in One Big Fat Notebook (surprisingly good for what it is, there's also a US history one